Are Transformers Effective for Time Series Forecasting?: Introduction

 \section{Introduction}

 Time series are ubiquitous in today's data-driven world.
 Given historical data, time series forecasting (TSF) is a long-standing task that has a wide range of applications, including but not limited to traffic flow estimation, energy management, and financial investment.

-Over the past several decades, TSF solutions have undergone a progression from traditional statistical methods (e.g., ARIMA~\cite{ariyo2014arima}) and machine learning techniques (e.g., GBRT~\cite{gbrt}) to deep learning-based solutions, e.g., recurrent neural networks (RNNs)~\cite{GuokunLai2017lstm} and temporal convolutional networks (TCNs)~\cite{bai2018empirical}.
-At the same time, we are dealing with increasingly complex and diverse time series data, ranging from univariate time series to multivariate time series and today's big-time series in many applications, requiring advanced deep neural networks for temporal relation extraction.
+Over the past several decades, TSF solutions have undergone a progression from traditional statistical methods (e.g., ARIMA~\cite{ariyo2014arima}) and machine learning techniques (e.g., GBRT~\cite{gbrt}) to deep learning-based solutions, e.g., Recurrent Neural Networks~\cite{GuokunLai2017lstm} and Temporal Convolutional Networks~\cite{bai2018empirical,liu2021time}.

-Transformer~\cite{vaswani2017attention} is arguably the most successful sequence modeling architecture, which demonstrates unparalleled performances in various artificial intelligence applications, such as natural language processing ~\cite{devlin2018bert}, speech recognition~\cite{dong2018speech}, and motion analysis~\cite{liu2021multimodal}.
+Transformer~\cite{vaswani2017attention} is arguably the most successful sequence modeling architecture, demonstrating unparalleled performances in various applications, such as natural language processing (NLP)~\cite{devlin2018bert}, speech recognition~\cite{dong2018speech}, and computer vision~\cite{liu2021swin,zeng2022deciwatch}.
 Recently, there has also been a surge of Transformer-based solutions for time series analysis, as surveyed in ~\cite{wen2022transformers}.
-Some notable models for the TSF task include: LogTrans~\cite{li2019LogTrans} (NeurIPS 2019), Informer~\cite{informer} (AAAI 2021 Best paper), Autoformer~\cite{xu2021autoformer} (NeurIPS 2021), Pyraformer~\cite{liu2021pyraformer} (ICLR 2022 Oral), and the recent FEDformer~\cite{zhou2022fedformer} (ICML 2022).
+Most notable models, which focus on the less explored and challenging long-term time series forecasting (LTSF) problem, include LogTrans~\cite{li2019LogTrans} (NeurIPS 2019), Informer~\cite{informer} (AAAI 2021 Best paper), Autoformer~\cite{xu2021autoformer} (NeurIPS 2021), Pyraformer~\cite{liu2021pyraformer} (ICLR 2022 Oral), Triformer~\cite{cirstea2022triformer} (IJCAI 2022) and the recent FEDformer~\cite{zhou2022fedformer} (ICML 2022).